Everest base camp Trek accommodation

 The tea houses are the extended house of the owner themselves and they keep it quite clean.
 However, it’s not possible to wash all bed sheets after each stay like in cities.
 The bed sheet might not be as clean as you want.
 Similarly, the bathroom might sometimes be dirty.

-5. How to pick the best accommodation for the Everest trek route?
+How to pick the best accommodation in the Everest trek route?

 Up to Namche, you can look at the photos of the hotel in Everest online before making the booking.
 There might even be some reviews and ratings for them.
 Beyond Tengboche, there are only a handful of hotels and almost all of them are similar.
 Asking someone who has been to Everest base camp before you is a good idea.
 You can even have your guide/ porter suggest you a good hotel on Mount Everest.